David McWilliams (economist)

 McWilliams has a reputation for explaining economic ideas with memorable phrases or stock characters, most famously "breakfast roll man".

 Life and career

 Early and private life

 McWilliams was born in Dún Laoghaire in 1966 and was raised in Windsor Park, Monkstown, Dublin.
 His father worked in a chemical and paint factory.
 His Cork-born mother was a teacher.
 He is married to Sian Smyth, a former corporate lawyer, who is from near Belfast.
 They live in Dublin.

 Education

 McWilliams attended Blackrock College in Dublin.
-He then graduated from Trinity College Dublin, with a degree in economics (1988).
+He then graduated from Trinity College Dublin, with a degree in economics and social science in 1988.
 His Masters in economics is from the College of Europe, Belgium (1989).

 Early career: 1990s

 Between 1990 and 1993 he worked as an economist at the Central Bank of Ireland, a period which covered German reunification, the Maastricht Treaty, Bertie Ahern's term as Minister for Finance and Black Wednesday.
 Watching these phenomena unfold from the perspective of a Central Bank official shaped his opinions, and these events would be revisited in his writings, especially the triangular relationship between access to credit in Ireland, the retirement funds of an ageing German workforce, and European monetary policy.